tldr-pages/tldr/pages/common/pngquant.md

 `pngquant --ext .png -f {{path/to/file.png}}`

-- Try to compress a PNG with custom quality (skip if below the min value):
+- Try to compress a specific PNG with custom quality (skip if below the min value):

 `pngquant --quality {{0-100}} {{path/to/file.png}}`